Switching a horse to grazing taller grass plantsApr 21, 2021

 The idea is that you are initially controlling the horse’s intake by allowing ad-lib access to low-energy hay, but you are switching the horse over to not feeling restricted at all.
 Remember - restricted feeding can actually increase insulin resistance levels because the body reacts by going into ‘starvation mode’ - never lock a horse up without something to eat.

-So remember, the idea is never limit hay, limit grazing time initially if you feel the horse is gaining weight too fast.
+So remember, the idea is never to limit hay, limit grazing time initially if you feel the horse is gaining weight too fast.

-When winter arrives and for every winter from now on, it is important for the horse to lose some weight, because, remember, this is what horses have done naturally for eons; lost weight in winter.
+When winter arrives and for every winter from now on, it is important for the horse to lose some weight, because, remember, this is what horses have done naturally for aeons; lost weight in winter.
 This way they are in a safer state to begin grazing spring grasses.
 They can then usually safely gain some weight during spring and summer.
 This is a more natural strategy than trying to maintain the horse’s weight at exactly the same level all year round.

 You should aim to learn as much as you can about pasture plants too, including factors that make them safer, or not as safe, to graze.

-Hopefully this article has given you some ideas that will help you to improve your horse's welfare, your land management, and your own sanity!
+Hopefully, this article has given you some ideas that will help you to improve your horse's welfare, your land management, and your own sanity!
 Keep an open mind and make adjustments to suit your own situation.

 Learn how to manage your land and horses better, in a way that is good for biodiversity, the wider environment, soil health, horse health, and their welfare etc. etc.